bardez/awesome_drawer_bar/README.md

 ### Swipe Control by Route

-You can control when swipe is enabled or disabled based on the current route:
+You can control when swipe is enabled or disabled based on the current route. **Note:** This only affects the drawer opening gesture.
+Other navigation gestures (like back swipe) will continue to work normally.

 ```dart
 AwesomeDrawerBar(